bottkars/bottkars.github.io/_posts/2022-07-07-Update_PPDM_Using_ansible.md

 The Update Pre Check will inform you about Required Actions need to be taken in order to make the update succeed.
 It will also show us Warnings for issues we might correct prior the Update.

-### 2.1 Task for getting the Update ID
+### 2.1 the *get_ppdm_update_package* role for getting the Update ID
 PPDM has an API endpoint to get all Updates in the System.
-This Could be Active or Historical Updates
+This could be active or historical Updates.

-To get the active, uploaded Update, we use the task
+The Response Contains JSON Documents with specific information and state about the Update

 {% highlight yaml %}
 {% raw %}